 Be sure to discuss your travel plans with your vet before leaving.
 Some locations may present specific health risks to your pet, including pests or disease.

-This means that your dog’s crate must meet the following basic criteria:
+This means that your dog’s travel crate must meet the following basic criteria:

 The kennel must be made from fiberglass, metal, rigid plastic, welded metal mesh, solid wood or plywood.
 In practice, most airline-friendly crates available commercially are made from a combination of rigid plastic and welded metal mesh.